Virginia Gardens, Florida

 Virginia Gardens is a village in Miami-Dade County, Florida, United States.
+The village is a part of the Miami metropolitan area of South Florida.
 According to the U.S. Census Bureau, the village had a population of 2,364 in 2020.

 History

 In 1947, Miami Springs (of which it was then a part) passed an ordinance outlawing horses from the city limits.
 In response, about 50 citizens decided to break away and form their own village.

 The village is named for the state of Virginia, original home of many of the wealthy transplants who made up the founding residents.
 At the time of incorporation, many of the residents owned large estates, some up to 5 acre, suitable for horse ownership.
 Only a single 1 acre residential property remains within the village limits today; the bulk of residential property now consists of 0.2 acre lots typical of suburban developments.

 Geography

 Virginia Gardens is located 9 mi northwest of downtown Miami at 25°48′33″N 80°17′48″W (25.809175, –80.296697).
 It is bordered to the north and east by the city of Miami Springs and to the south by Miami International Airport.

 According to the United States Census Bureau, the village has a total area of 0.3 sqmi, all land.